 Fact #1.The original name of Pilates was Contrology.

 The inventor of Pilates, Mr. Joseph Pilates, had the goal of instilling control of one’s mind and body.
 Joe created Pilates in a way that it focuses on the core muscles, including the pelvic floor, abdominals, and the lower back musculature.
+According to Chris Iliades, MD, “It was created more than 90 years ago by Joseph H. Pilates, a German athlete who devised his own exercise technique after studying yoga, Zen, and the physical training used by the ancient Greeks and Romans.”
 He also designed the practice to help promote control and awareness of the breath and the spine for proper alignment.
 Thus, the name contrology.

 Fact #2.The mat exercises are a classic and will always be around.